HSF/packaging/RelocatableSoftware/README.md

 }
 ```

-it is not *guaranteed* to be the actual filesystem location of the program
+this is not *guaranteed* to be the actual filesystem location of the program
 (see, for example
 [this discussion](http://stackoverflow.com/questions/2050961/is-argv0-name-of-executable-an-accepted-standard-or-just-a-common-conventi)
 ).